rb12345/gnuplot_i/tutorial.md

 --------------

 Color palettes can be used to color the gradients of surface plots, contour plots and heat maps.
 They are supported by gnuplot since version 4.2.

-A simplified enterprise-grade palette is `bentcoolwarm.palette`, developed by [Kenneth Moreland](https://www.kennethmoreland.com/color-maps/).
+A simplified enterprise-grade palette that is included in this library is `bentcoolwarm.palette`, developed by [Kenneth Moreland](https://www.kennethmoreland.com/color-maps/).
-This color palette is included to show how palettes can be used within `gnuplot_i`.

-More palettes can be found at [ColorBrewer](http://colorbrewer2.org/) and these were first ported to gnuplot by [Anna Schneider](https://github.com/aschn/gnuplot-colorbrewer).
+More palettes can be found at [ColorBrewer](http://colorbrewer2.org/) and at [Anna Schneider](https://github.com/aschn/gnuplot-colorbrewer).
 To create your own color palette, see the gradient picker by [David Johnstone](https://davidjohnstone.net/lch-lab-colour-gradient-picker).

 More [examples](http://www.gnuplotting.org/tag/palette/) of usage of palettes in gnuplot.